Pylons/deform/docs/serialization.rst

             peppercorn   widget    schema

-When a user presses the submit button on any Deform form, Deform itself runs the resulting :term:`form control` data through the ``peppercorn.parse`` method.
+When a user presses the submit button on any Deform form, Deform itself runs the resulting :term:`form controls` through the ``peppercorn.parse`` method.
 This converts the form data into a mapping.
 The *structure markers* in the form data indicate the internal structure of the mapping.